 Nestled between Greece, Kosovo, Macedonia, and the Adriatic sea, situated in the Balkan peninsula, the small country Albania transitioned from a communist country to a democratic one during the Presidential election of 1992.
 The transition brought forth various issues like poverty, lack of political and economic development, women’s rights in Albania.
 In the decision-making process of economic and political mechanisms, the participation of women still remains limited.

-Violence against Albanian women is common as evident in the rate of domestic violence were around sixty percent of women have experienced abuse at the hands of their family.
+Violence against Albanian women is common, as evident in the rate of domestic violence where around sixty percent of women have experienced abuse at the hands of their family.
 Little improvement has been made towards the gender pay gap and the rights to entrepreneurship credit and services for women.
 The average salary of a woman is eighteen percent lower than a man in urban areas and more in rural areas.
 The situation of women’s rights in Albania compels us to learn more about it.
 So, let’s delve into it!

 Some Truths about Women’s Rights in Albania

 - More than fifty percent of women in Albania have faced sexual violence.
 According to a research study performed by U.N.D.P and U.N.
 Women and the government of Sweden, over fifty percent of Albanian women have been subjugated to some form of “sexual, physical or psychological violence.”
 The violence of this sort happens due to the perpetuation of one’s partner.
 Furthermore, the current amalgamation of the financial struggle and the order of stay-at-home because of COVID-19 have increased the domestic violence against Albanian women.
 It has left women with little to no protection from the abuse at home.
 During these circumstances, UN Women has initiated social media campaigns to provide shelter and security to the victims of domestic violence across the country.